Blog vs. Podcast: What Are the Key Differences?

 You want to look professional (on a budget)

 Creating a podcast is cost-effective.
 You need to spend some money on a high-quality podcast microphone and you can even rent a recording studio to look professional, but this is optional.
 However, a small room (think a guest room) can still get the job done.
+Strategic soundproofing and good editing software can also help enhance audio quality on a budget.

 Connection and building relationships